denzelrenner/LIFE4136-Group1-Rotation2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Input nucleotide sequence from g42614 tetraploid into the query sequence field and submit the job.
 From the resulting output stitch the protein sequence for the three longest open reading frames to form the full length protein(ORF1+ORF3+ORF4) (results can be achieved if only the coding sequence is taken and not the entire gene.
 Methodology not shown)

 &nbsp;&nbsp;&nbsp;&nbsp;3.
 Input nucleotide sequence from g10577 diploid into the query sequence field and submit the job.
 From the resulting output take the longest open reading frame which is the full length protein (ORF1).
-If you take only coding sequence is the tetraploid truncated?
+If you take only coding sequence is the tetraploid truncated? using 0.75AF and not 0.5 caused a bilogically relevant mutation to be seen

 &nbsp;&nbsp;&nbsp;&nbsp;4.
 Input nucleotide sequence from g10577 tetraploid into the query sequence field and submit the job.
 From the resulting output take the longest open reading frame which is the full length protein (ORF1).